cdupont/Trento-LoRa/README.md

 Click on Menu/Import/Clipboard and paste the network from this [file](./LoRaTrento).

+### Sensors

+Install the code from this (repo)[https://github.com/hdoukas/lora_openiot/tree/master/Arduino_code].

 Deployment
 ----------

-- Gateway to Raff + WiFi dongle
-- Gateway to Fabio + WiFi dongle
-- Gateway to Corentin + WiFi dongle
-- Gateway to Andrea + WiFi dongle
+- Raffaele's home
+- Fabio's home
+- Corentin's home
+- Andrea's home
+- Abdur's home
-- Gateway in CNET (already there for meeting rooms)
+- CNET offices (already there for meeting rooms)